 “I wish they had known our predecessors,” she lamented, “like a woman named Rita Montaner.”
 She continued, “I’m sure that if they also knew Rita Montaner and other geniuses that we’ve had in Cuba, they would have also been able to compare me to them – great talents in music and our culture.
 They should be just as recognized as musicians like Edith Piaf.”
 She mused, “Maybe Rita Montaner has yet to reach other parts of the world.”

 Rita Montaner was a classically trained soprano who had an international career as a musician and actress.
-Born in Havana, Cuba, audiences throughout the Americas and Europe experienced her artistry live.
+Born in Havana, Cuba, audiences throughout the Americas and Europe experienced her artistry live during her heyday between 1920 and 1950.
 She even stared in a Broadway musical produced by Al Jolson called Wonder Bar.
 Many music lovers would have known her voice through recordings, however.
 Montaner was the first singer to record “El manisero,” which would later become one of the most popular Cuban songs in history.

 Omara Portuondo’s career extends beyond her activities with Buena Vista.
 She’s been performing professionally since she was a young girl, and her solo albums have won both Grammy and Billboard Awards.
 But giants like Portuondo stand on the shoulders of great artists like Montaner.

 This article was first published on June 26, 2017 and has been lightly edited for clarity.